RiRomain/LEDDisplayPanel/README.md

 ### Assembly

-Start by printing the part available on maker world.
-You will need at least the back connection plate as well as the 2 back panels to start the assembly.
+Start by printing the part available on [maker world](https://makerworld.com/en/models/1665902).
+You will need at least the joining plate as well as the 2 back panels to start the assembly.

 1. Cutting the led strip.

    Cut the led strip to length, you need 9 strip with each 28 leds.
 You can use the 2 back panels to quickly measure the led strips.
    ![Alt text](images/BackPanel_LedStrip_Measurement.JPG?raw=true "StripMeasurement")

-2. Connect the 2 back panel via the connection plate.
+2. Connect the 2 back panel via the joining plate.

-   Use 4 M3*8mm screws to connect the connection plate to the 2 back panels.
+   Use 4 M3*8mm screws to connect the joining plate to the 2 back panels.
    ![BackPanel_JoiningPlate.JPG](images/BackPanel_JoiningPlate.JPG "Back panels connected")
 3. Stick the led strip to the back panels.